British Record (Rod Caught) Fish Committee: 2007 Grass carp record frozen

-On the 31st October 2007, The BRFC decide that no further claims will be considered for the Grass carp (Ctenopharyngodon idella) to prevent importation of record sized illegal fish.
-Phillip Kingsbury's 44lb 8oz specimen caught at Horton Church Lake in 2006 has been frozen in time as a snapshot of the record as it stood at that time.
+On 31 October 2007, The BRFC decided that no further claims would be considered for the Grass carp (Ctenopharyngodon idella) to prevent the importation of record sized illegal fish.
+Phillip Kingsbury's 44lb 8oz specimen caught at Horton Church Lake in 2006 has been frozen in time as a snapshot of the record as it stood at that time in 2007.

 2015 Cultivated records

 In 2015, The BRFC decided to remove the option of 'cultivated' from the game fish record list.

 2016 Big Rig

 In December 2016, The Angling Times reported that the carp "Big Rig" had been rejected as a record on the basis that it had been cultivated, as in being fed to a record weight before being released into the venue where it was finally caught.
 This was the first time the BRFC had rejected a record coarse fish on the grounds of it being cultivated.
-The carp had been caught at 69lb 13oz by Tom Doherty on 26 Sept 2016 at The Avenue, RH Fisheries in Shropshire and was subsequently caught again later by Robby Harrison at the largest weight for a carp caught in British waters of 71lb 4oz on 23 Oct 2016, of which also was never to be confirmed as an official British record.
+The carp had been caught at 69lb 13oz by Tom Doherty on 26 Sept 2016 at The Avenue, RH Fisheries in Shropshire and was subsequently caught again later by Robby Harrison at the largest weight for a carp caught in British waters of 71lb 4oz on 23 Oct 2016, of which also rejected as an official British record.